Lacquer-of-Uncaring/millionaire/Notes.md

 * 3 question files one for each diff (ascii)
 * file for user data (bin)
 * file for stats (?)

+## Instrutions
+This is who wants to be a millionaire!
+Test your knowledge by attempting to answer all 15 answers